macmanes-lab/orp_website/index.rst

 NOTE: Trimmomatic is a little (or maybe a lot) faster, so in general I use
 ::

-  trimmomatic PE -threads 24 -baseout /mnt/lustre/macmaneslab/macmanes/rcorr/fiberlobe.TRIM.fastq \
+  trimmomatic PE -threads 24 -baseout reads.TRIM.fastq \
   reads/SRR1522987_1.fastq \
   reads/SRR1522987_2.fastq \
   LEADING:3 TRAILING:3 \
-  ILLUMINACLIP:/mnt/lustre/macmaneslab/macmanes/Oyster_River_Protocol//barcodes/barcodes.fa:2:30:10 MINLEN:25
+  ILLUMINACLIP:barcodes.fa:2:30:10 MINLEN:25

 4. Assemble
 -----------------------------------